AthiraThulasi/JavaLearningJournal/34_Set/README.md

 ➤ Prints the current element.

-Iterator<String>	You are declaring a variable dataIterator of type Iterator Interface — used to loop through String values. treeSet.iterator()	This calls the iterator() method on treeSet, which returns an Iterator object.
+Iterator<String>	We are declaring a variable dataIterator of type Iterator Interface — used to loop through String values. treeSet.iterator()	This calls the iterator() method on treeSet, which returns an Iterator object.

 Iterator is an interface from java.util.

 iterator() is a method inside the Iterable interface.

-All collections like List, Set, etc., implement Iterable, so you can use .iterator() on them.
+All collections like List, Set, etc., implement Iterable, so we can use .iterator() on them.

 🔸 LinkedHashSet → ✅ Maintains insertion order